pressler-vsc/sarkit/CONTRIBUTING.md

 ### Running tests

-In the development environment, SARPy unit tests can be run with pytest.
+In the development environment, unit tests can be run with pytest.

 ```bash
 pytest tests